 You may have received some coupons from your favorite pizza joint.
 They got your address the last time you ordered pizza for delivery.
 They want to keep you as a customer, so now they’re using the valuable information they’ve obtained — your address — to make sure you don’t forget about them.

 Email technology caused mailing lists to explode.
 Gone were the high costs of paper, printing, envelopes, and stamps.
-No more licking and sticking and shipping.
+No more licking, sticking, and shipping.
 Now we compose a message and shoot it out to every email address on our list, and then we sit back and wait for customers to show up.

 What is a Mailing List?